Credit: @lotuslove28 on Instagram

 Credit: @christinehansen33 on Instagram

 Nothing bonds us more tightly together than trying new experiences.
 Even better if those experiences happen in a serene place like the Adirondacks.
 If you base your getaway in or near the village of Saranac Lake, you’ll have access to unique activities that might teach you something new while revealing the region’s beauty at the same time.
 You can take a sailing lesson with Sail Adirondacks (three adults max per lesson).
 During the two-hour lesson, you and your crew will learn basic sailing skills and terminology while sailing on Saranac Lake.
 Prefer to let the pros take the helm?
-Book a crewed sailboat instead and sit back and enjoy the ride
+Book a crewed sailboat instead and sit back and enjoy the ride.

 If anyone wants to paddle their own watercraft, rent a canoe or kayak at Saranac Lake Marina or take a day-long guided canoe trip with St. Regis Canoe Outfitters.
 If you need a break from water sports, get your adrenaline pumping by mountain biking at Dewey Mountain Recreation Center.
 When you’re ready to take down the activity level a notch, book a forest bathing or riverwalking experience.
 On a forest bathing excursion, a guide will encourage you to take special notice of the sights, sounds, and smells of the forest.
 While riverwalking, participants are guided to take in sensory stimulation while wading in the Ausable River.
-Summer forest bathing walks are offered through the end of July; riverwalking is offered through September.
+Summer forest bathing walks are offered through October; riverwalking is offered through September.
 If you found serenity and wish to keep it going, book massages for everyone at Ampersand Salon and Spa at Hotel Saranac.

 Unplug and Reconnect on a Beach Getaway (Long Island)